MaSe69/dssb/md/20_Pandas/pandas_01_overview.md

 ## Getting to Pandas Dataframes

 First of all, you need dataframes.

-Options include:
 - Create a dataframe yourself
-- Create a dataframe from a file
-- Download data from the internet to a dataframe
+- Read it from a file or download it from the internet

-Once you have one or several dataframes, you might want to
-- work only on a subset of the original dataframe
-- merge different dataframe to a new one

-Finally, you probably want to save dataframes locally.
+- Finally, you probably want to save dataframes locally.

-:construction: Sorry, not all content online.
-Working on it ...

 For the details, see [Listing on Create Pandas Dataframes](listing_pandas)